-The GIRFT Thrombosis Survey is co-badged by the Royal College of Surgeons and the Royal College of Physicians, and supported by the National VTE (venous thromboembolism) Exemplar Centres Network in collaboration with Thrombosis UK.
+The survey was undertaken in collaboration with Thrombosis UK and supported by the Royal College of Surgeons and the Royal College of Physicians, and the National VTE (venous thromboembolism) Exemplar Centres Network .
+It uses GIRFT’s established methodology to gather and analyse data on the rates of hospital-associated VTE.

 - Identify the number of cases of HAT (Hospital Acquired Thrombosis) in a six-month period (now extended by two months).